marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      the preference would be for [wWinMain](https://learn.microsoft.com/en-us/windows/win32/learnwin32/winmain--the-application-entry-point)
      to exit.
      - (Done) A normal exit returns 0
      - An abnormal exit returns someting else... but it does not have to be unique for each type of error
      - (Done) The model will hold `giApplicationReturnValue`, which will initially be set to 0 (Success).
 Then, any function/error handler can set it which will then get passed out when the program terminates.
    - (Done) #gbIsRunning is set to `true` at exactly one place:  The start of #wWinMain
    - (Done) I've considered using [FlashWindow](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-flashwindow)
      for errors or warnings, but that's not really what it's for.
      The MessageBox approach used by the logger is closer to the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)
-   - All `cleanupSomething` methods should always work and not ASSERT, even if their corresponding `initSomething` methods haven't run yet.
+   - (Done) All `cleanupSomething` methods should always work and not ASSERT, even if their corresponding `initSomething` methods haven't run yet.
 This allows us to call all of the `cleanupSomething` methods during initialization failures.
    - **If the main window hasn't started**
      - Show a dialog box, then exit #wWinMain
    - **During initialization, but the message loop hasn't started yet (the `initSomething()` functions)**
      - Unwind, returning `FALSE` until you get to the top, then show a MessageBox and then exit #wWinMain